Entering the world of Machine Learning

 MLaaS - why even bother?

 One of the main benefits of MLaaS is that its providers have made Machine Learning integrations accessible to users of all budgets and sizes.
 Using an MLaaS provider means doing the work that goes into building, training, and deploying ML models outside your company.
 In such a case, you only have to pay for the ML services you use and data storage in the cloud (if you can’t handle it on your servers).

-With MLaaS software, you can analyse online reviews, respond to them, manage your customer emails, listen to what customers say about you... and much more.
+With MLaaS software, you can analyze online reviews, respond to them, manage your customer emails, listen to what customers say about you... and much more.

 Keep in mind: choosing an MLaaS provider is like choosing any other service provider – you’ve to understand your needs and if the platform can meet those needs.
+If you're feeling a bit lost in terms of what you need to know, here is some guidance in terms of what steps you need to take to integrate automation in your processes.
 At the end of the day, whatever choice you make, MLaaS providers make it cost-efficient to employ Machine Learning for your business.